Javascript is not enabled.

 • Understand the risk.
 The virtual currency trade is speculative and volatile.
 As the FTC notes, “An investment that may be worth thousands of dollars on Tuesday could only be worth hundreds on Wednesday.”

 • Resist pressure to buy right now.
-Scammers often try to create a false sense of urgency around a supposedly red-hot cryptocurrency.
+Criminals often try to create a false sense of urgency around a supposedly red-hot cryptocurrency.

-• Thoroughly research any virtual currency platform or digital wallet provider before providing any credit card information, wiring money or disclosing sensitive personal data.
+• Do your research.
+Thoroughly research any virtual currency platform or digital wallet provider before providing any credit card information, wiring money or disclosing sensitive personal data.

 • Carefully read any agreement with a digital wallet provider.
-Unlike banks and credit card companies, they might not accept responsibility for replacing your money if it is stolen, the Consumer Financial Protection Bureau warns.
+They likely will not accept responsibility for replacing your money if it is stolen, the Consumer Financial Protection Bureau warns.
+Note: Banks don't accept responsibility for replacing your money if you were somehow connected to the theft through manipulation.

-• Never share your “private keys” — the long letter-and-number codes that enable you to access your virtual currency — with anyone.
+• If you own crypto, never share your “private keys” — the long letter-and-number codes that enable you to access your virtual currency — with anyone.
 Keep them in a secure place.

 More resources